-Exercising

-- Not smoking

-- Eating healthy foods
+Eating healthy foods

-- Protecting yourself from the sun
+- Exercising - Protecting yourself from the sunAvoid alcohol drink no more than one standard drink a day

-- Staying at a healthy weight
+- Staying at a healthy weight - Not smoking

 Vaccines

 You will probably be advised to get the flu vaccine every year and the pneumonia vaccine every 5 years.
 Lymphoma can weaken your immune system, so some vaccinations may not be suitable for you.
 For example, live vaccines.
 Check with your doctor about which vaccinations are recommended for you and make sure you get them.